 This course is designed for construction workers, foremen, job supervisors and anyone involved in the construction industry.
 OSHA recommends the 10-hour construction outreach training program as an orientation to occupational safety and health for workers covered by OSHA 29 CFR 1926.
 Workers must receive additional training, when required by OSHA standards, on the specific hazards of the job.
 Training topics include Introduction to OSHA; General Safety & Health Provisions; Electrical; Fall Protection; Personal Protective & Lifesaving Equipment;

 Materials Handling, Storage, Use & Disposal; Hand & Power Tools; Scaffolds,

 Cranes, Derricks, Hoists, Elevators & Conveyors; Excavations; Stairways & Ladders.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

 8:00 AM - 1:00 PM